benfolsom/LW_integrator/docs/source/overview.rst

 -------------------------

-* **Physics parity matters.**  The core code is intentionally a transcription of the legacy solver.
+* **Physics parity matters.**  The core code is intentionally a transcription of the legacy solver, with critical corrections applied in December 2025 to fix gamma calculation and scalar potential handling.
+Recent changes include proper separation of conjugate and kinetic energy, corrected self-consistency convergence tests, and improved numerical precision for extreme relativistic scenarios.
 Any behavioural change should come with matching updates to the validation scripts and the integration tests.
 * **Particle states are dictionaries of NumPy arrays.**  Whenever you initialize particles manually, fill every expected key (``x``, ``Pz``, ``gamma``, ``q``, ``char_time`` …) or use ``input_output.create_bunch_from_energy`` to obtain a